Quick Facts: Earning an Ed.D. in Tennessee

 No Dissertation Ed.D.
 Programs in Tennessee

-You may have noticed that two private universities offering the online doctorate in education have decided not to go down the dissertation route.
+Some Tennessee universities offering the online doctorate in education have decided not to go down the traditional dissertation route.
+Instead, they have developed research-based alternatives.
+For example:

-Lipscomb takes a slightly different approach.
-In the Doctor of Education in Learning Organizations and Strategic Change (on-campus or online), the practical capstone involves tackling a research-based problem for a client educational organization.
-You’ll work in a team of 2-3 students, consult with university faculty, and collaborate with the organization as you come up with a solution.
-It’s an intriguing model that includes a lot of personal interaction.
+- Lipscomb takes a slightly different approach.
+In the Doctor of Education in Learning Organizations and Strategic Change, the practical dissertation can involve tackling a research-based problem for a client educational organization, working with a research team of Ed.D. students on a particular topic of interest, or acting independently.

 Doctoral Education Funding in Tennessee